dk107dk/catbook/README.md

 * Offers a trivially easy way to differentiate quotes, blocks, and special words
 * Supports three levels of hierarchy
 * Includes only the absolute minimum of markup and functionality
+* Looks good enough for most purposes (e.g. sharing files with editors, previewing as an ebook, etc.)
 * Makes it easy to get started and equally easy to move your content to another tool

 Catbook is <a href='https://pypi.org/project/catbook/'>available on Pypi</a>.